freddy38510/beastcss/packages/beastcss/README.md

 Add a `<noscript>` tag as an alternative to load external stylesheets in case JS is disabled.

-> Notes: JS is used if the `asyncLoadExternalStylesheets` option is enabled.
+> Notes: JS is used if the `asyncLoadExternalStylesheets` option or the `autoRemoveStyleTags` option is enabled.

 ### `exclude`